splunk-soar-connectors/awsguardduty/readme.md

 This app uses the urllib3 module, which is licensed under the MIT License (MIT), Copyright (c) Andrey Petrov.

-### python_dateutil
+### python-dateutil

-This app uses the python_dateutil module, which is licensed under the Apache Software License, BSD License (Dual License), Copyright (c) Gustavo Niemeyer.
+This app uses the python-dateutil module, which is licensed under the Apache Software License, BSD License (Dual License), Copyright (c) Gustavo Niemeyer.

 ### jmespath